Basic Workflow Example 🚀#

 Step 7: Educational Resources#

-FableFlow automatically generates teaching materials:
+FableFlow generates teaching materials:

 Discussion Questions#